UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 We gathered data from 59 participants from the MDS 2018-2019 cohort.
 The data collected from Qualtrics was exported to a CSV for analysis.
-We suppressed the IP address columns to guarunteed complete anonymity.
+We suppressed the IP address columns to guarantee complete anonymity.

-The data is being stored in a private repository only accessible by the core study team and authorized personels.
+The data is being stored in a private repository only accessible by the core study team and authorized personnel.
 It can be located [here](https://github.ubc.ca/MDS-2018-19/DSCI_554-lab-time-analysis-DATA).

 ###### Table 1.
 Description of study parameters